Becket Keys Church of England School: Inspections

-Pre-opening History
+Pre-opening history

 The idea for Becket Keys Church of England School was put forward by Andrew Scott Evans who was then the head teacher of St Thomas of Canterbury Junior School and Iain Gunn head teacher of St Peter's Primary School South Weald.
-Emma-Jane Sharp, who is now the deputy head, also had a huge impact on the opening of the school.
 They said there was a need for a Church of England secondary school in Brentwood, as there were eleven Church of England primaries, but no equivalent secondary option.
 They formed a project steering group, comprising local parents; local primary head-teachers; and the Diocese of Chelmsford.
 In April 2011 the group selected the Russell Education Trust as their educational partner.
 Collectively they formed the Becket Keys CofE Free School Trust.